kbase/blobstore/README.md

 ```

 `delete` and `write` ACLs are deprecated and only provided for backwards compatibility reasons.
-They are always `false` for public access or contain only the node owner for standard ACLS.
+They are always `false` for public access or contain only the node owner for standard ACLs.

 A User is usually just the UUID assigned to the user by the blobstore, but when full verbosity
 (see below) is requested, the User data structure is: